Building wealth will be essential to having a secure and better financial future. But it also means more than just having money.

 Now besides practicing those “secret” traits above, apply these habits below and your odds of wealth will be in your favor.

 I don’t consider myself financially wealthy yet, but I’m on my way.
 Some may think I am now because I’m on a path to 100k saved and others see that as still a ways to go.
-We all view wealth a bit differently and I don’t think there is exact number either.
+We all view wealth a bit differently and I don’t think there is an exact number either.

-Below are wealth building habits or tips I’ve learned and am currently practicing that are helping me get to financial independence.
+Below are wealth-building habits or tips I’ve learned and am currently practicing that are helping me get to financial independence.

 Pay yourself first